sf-wdi-19-20/w5_project_1/README.md

 Weekend:

 	- Build initial index template of core resource (e.g. "Post", or "Article", or "Todo")
-	- Send array of static data to it from scripts.js
+	- Send array of static data to it from scripts.js (add jQuery)
-	- Move array of static data to server
+	- Move array of static data to server (build server with 1 route)
-	- Move array of static data to DB (seed local DB)
+	- Move array of static data to DB (add mongoose and seed local DB)

 Monday